ofallonlabs/saeedmirshekari/_src/blog/is-getting-hired-at-maang-companies-overrated-the-pros-cons-and-alternatives.md

 ---
 layout: blog_base.njk
 title: Is Getting Hired at MAANG Companies Overrated?
-The Pros, Cons, and Alternatives
 description: Working at MAANG companies offers prestige, high compensation, and access to cutting-edge technology, but comes with intense work culture, limited autonomy, and job insecurity.
 Alternatives like startups, mid-sized tech firms, and freelancing may offer a more balanced and fulfilling career.
 meta_title: Is Getting Hired at MAANG Companies Overrated?
-The Pros, Cons, and Alternatives
 meta_description: Working at MAANG companies offers prestige, high compensation, and access to cutting-edge technology, but comes with intense work culture, limited autonomy, and job insecurity.
 Alternatives like startups, mid-sized